Prospective memory: Time management

 There is a complicated relationship between prospective memory and time management skills which include making lists, scheduling activities, and avoiding interruptions.
 Studies have not identified distinct cause and effect relationships between prospective memory and time management, but many consistent correlations have been observed.
 For example, people who reported better prospective memory according to the Prospective and Retrospective Memory Questionnaire (PRMQ) also indicated a higher likelihood of setting goals and priorities and being more organized.
 There may be a cyclical effect between prospective memory and time management: better memory may lead to better organization, and better organization may further lead to better memory.

 Aviation

 Aviation controllers are often occupied with multiple tasks at the same time, and hazardous effects can occur when prospective memory fails.
-In the 1991 Los Angeles runway disaster, a tower controller in an airport forgot a step in a simple procedure and that led to two planes crashing into each other, killing a number of passengers and crew.
+In the 1991 Los Angeles airport runway collision, a tower controller in an airport forgot a step in a simple procedure and that led to two planes crashing into each other, killing a number of passengers and crew.
 An analysis of over 1300 fatal aviation accidents from 1950 to 2009 showed that the majority were due to pilot error: 50% attributed to pilot error, 6% due to non-pilot human error, 22% to mechanical failure, 12% to bad weather, 9% to sabotage, and 1% to other causes.